ishantanu/tfl-rust/README.md

     - Get disruptions for all lines of the given modes.
     - Get disruptions for the given line ids.
     - Get the list of arrival predictions for given line ids based at the given stop
+    - Gets a list of the stations that serve the given line id
+    - Gets a list of valid disruption categories
+    - Gets a list of valid modes

 ## References/Credits
 1. Existing tfl wrappers